nitish7562/Docker/Nitish_Docker.md

 * Run each app in its own space, like having separate rooms for different tasks.
 This keeps things organized and avoids conflicts.

-### Move Anywhere:

-* Imagine our apps in portable boxes.
-Docker lets move our apps easily between different computers or cloud services, like packing boxes for a move.

 ### Runs Fast & Lean:

 * Containers are lightweight, like carrying a backpack instead of a suitcase.
 They start up quicker and use fewer resources.